maniacx/Bluetooth-Battery-Meter/docs/Preferences/Airpods.md

 * You can set the volume limit to any value between 0 and 50.
 * Values are interpreted as a percentage of the device's maximum volume.
 * Note: If the current playback volume is already below the specified limit, no adjustment will be made.

+## Customize Adaptive Audio
+If supported by device, Adaptive Audio is customizable.
+Moving the slider adjusts the level of external noise that is permitted to pass through in Adaptive mode.